pajjaecat/ORI-SRD/docs/HowToUse/howToUse.rst

 Some Definitions
 ^^^^^^^^^^^^^^^^^^
-Here is the definition of some Variables Used in the code.
+We define in this section some Variables used in the code and bellow.

 ============================  =====================================================================================
          **Definitions**                **Meaning**